shiza-gull/smart_assesments_solver/README.md

 # Smart Assessments Solver
+> # ⚠️ *DISCLAIMER:* This script is intended for educational purposes only.
+We are not responsible for any harm or damages caused by this script.
+Use at your own risk.
 ## How to setup on your PC

-First of all clone this repo to your computer:
+First of all, clone this repo to your computer:

 ```bash
 git clone https://github.com/sdhmh/smart-assessments-solver